Measuring Stochastic Rationality: Rationality and Choice

 \textsc{Definition.}\textit{\textbf{\ }}Let $C$ be a choice correspondence on $\mathfrak{X}.$ We say that $C$ is\textbf{\ rational} if there is a preorder $\succsim $ on $X$ such that $C=$ { \textbf{ MAX}}$(\cdot ,\succsim ).$ We refer to $\succsim $ as a \textbf{preference relation that rationalizes} $C$.\footnote{ This relation is not unique, but among all that rationalizes $C,$ there is a unique preference relation whose indifference part matches the behavioral indifference declarations of $C;$ see Eliaz and Ok (2006).
 Alternatively, one can allow for choice deferrals (i.e., permit $C$ be empty-valued) to get at this issue; see Gerasimou (2018).}

-In passing, we would like to emphasize that we do not require a preference relation that rationalizes a choice correspondence to be complete.
-The completeness of a preference relation is all about being \textit{decisive}, which is a behavioral notion that is distinct from \textit{deciding consistently}.
-After all, a rational person may well be unable to compare two options due to insufficient information, or due to the multiplicity of attributes relevant to choice.
+In passing, we would like to emphasize that we do not require a preference relation that rationalizes a choice correspondence be complete.
+The completeness of a preference relation is about being \textit{decisive}, which is a behavioral notion that is distinct from \textit{deciding consistently}.
+After all, a rational person may well be unable to compare two options due to insufficient information, or perception difficulties (as in just-noticeable differences), or due to the multiplicity of attributes relevant to choice.
 (As a matter of fact, this may well be the reason for one's randomized choice behavior; see Ok and Tserenjigmid (2022).)
 We will not discuss this point any further here.
-Many authors, such as Aumann, Bewley, Karni, Luce and Raiffa, have written extensively on this point, and there is now quite a substantive literature in decision theory on rational decision making with incomplete preferences.
-For an overall discussion of the matter, and references, we refer the reader to Eliaz and Ok (2006).
+Many authors, such as Aumann, Bewley, Luce, Raiffa, and Schmeidler, have written extensively on this point, and there is now quite a substantive literature in decision theory on rational decision making with incomplete preferences.
+For an overall discussion of the matter and references, we refer the reader to Eliaz and Ok (2006).

-In the context of the present work, the problems with insisting on the completeness of the rationalizing preferences goes beyond these general considerations.
+In the context of the present work, the problems with insisting on the completeness of the rationalizing preferences go beyond these general considerations.
 Indeed, as we elaborate toward the end of Section 3, doing this would result in undesirable consequences for the measurement methodology we develop in this paper.

 \textsf{\textbf{Characterization of Rational Choice Correspondences. }}There are various ways of characterizing rational choice correspondences.
 We adopt the approach of Ribeiro and Riella (2017) which is based on the following three simple properties imposed on $C$: